munificent/dep-external-libraries/Proposal.md

     This produces two namespaces, the canonical and external one.

+    Note that this happens *after* step 1.
+This ensures that a runtime never sees an import for a core library it doesn't support.

 3. Every top-level name in the canonical library not already used in the external library is added to the external library.